 B-Analytics, B-Assessment ≠ (not equal) Social Impact Measurement

 First-generation impact assessment platforms focus on gathering governance, environment, and social policies to assess entrepreneurs or Small Medium Business (SMB) or Small Growing Business (SGB).
 Here are four examples:

 1. MIX Markets: For Microfinance Institutes.

 3. B-Assessment: Impact on its workers, community, environment, and customers.

 4. B-Analytics: For investors, supply chain managers, business networks, and governments in helping companies to measure and improve their positive impact.

-The problem is that they try to use "impact measurement" with a broader brush.
-Reality is impact is a context sensitive and cannot be measured through ratings!
+There is a major theme behind these first-generation impact assessment resources.
+Their main goal is to provide benchmarking to the institutes that they focus on.
+The problem is that they try to use "impact assessment" with a broader brush.
+The reality is that impact is context-sensitive and cannot simply be measured through ratings!

-Cloud Platform such as Salesforce/.NET
+Cloud Platforms such as Salesforce/.NET